-Planning and Program Administration activities help support and facilitate local community planning activities for the purpose of administering federal programs and complying with program guidelines. the CDBG, HOME, Local planning and and ESG programs. administration a activities are allo owable expendi tures under
+Planning and Program Administration activities help support and facilitate local community planning activities for the purpose of administering federal programs and complying with program guidelines.
+Local planning and administration activities are allowable expenditures the CDBG, HOME, and ESG programs. under